 No Impact.
-As discussed in 'Biological Setting' above, LOA determined that the canals and ditches on and adjacent to the Solar Blue Project site and access corridor do not meet the requirements of the USACE as a jurisdictional wetland.
-The construction of the Solar Blue Project is not planned or expected to encroach upon or physically alter any on-site or off-site canals.
-The agricultural lands that occupy the Solar Blue Project site and access corridor are not considered sensitive habitats and do not provide significant habitat value to regional wildlife populations.
-Because riparian and other sensitive habitats are absent from the project site and access corridor, construction of the Solar Blue Project and access corridor would have no impact on riparian habitat or other sensitive natural community.
+As discussed in 'Biological Setting' above, LOA determined that the canals and ditches on and adjacent to the Chestnut Solar Project site do not meet the requirements of the USACE as a jurisdictional wetland.
+The construction of the Chestnut Solar Project is not planned or expected to encroach upon or physically alter any on-site or off-site canals.
+The agricultural lands that occupy the project site are not considered sensitive habitats and do not provide significant habitat value to regional wildlife populations.
+Because riparian and other sensitive habitats are absent, construction of the Chestnut Solar Project would have no impact on riparian habitat or other sensitive natural community.